noscripter/aicommits/README.md

 This CLI tool runs `git diff` to grab all your latest code changes, sends them to OpenAI's GPT-3, then returns the AI generated commit message.

 Video coming soon where I rebuild it from scratch to show you how to easily build your own CLI tools powered by AI.

+## Troubleshooting

+If you're experiencing network connection issues, TLS errors, or other connectivity problems, please refer to our [Troubleshooting Guide](TROUBLESHOOTING.md) for detailed solutions.

 ## Maintainers